This Man Lost An Arm and Leg While Serving in Iraq—Here’s How He Overcame Depression

 His outlook is so inspiring.

-U.S. Army veteran Noah Galloway struggled with depression after he lost his arm and leg in an IED explosion in Iraq.
+U.S. Army veteran Noah Galloway Noah Galloway struggled with depression after he lost his arm and leg in an IED explosion in Iraq.
 Now, he promotes an active lifestyle to cope with life’s challenges.

-“The fact that I’m injured and lost an arm and a leg, that bothered me a lot for a long time,” he says in the video above.
+“The fact that I’m injured and lost an arm and a leg, that bothered me a lot for a long time,” the expert for The Vitamin Shoppe says in the video above.
 His new approach to life doesn’t focus on his limitations, but his potential.
 Here’s what he told Health about body confidence, dealing with stress, and overcoming setbacks.

 What makes you feel body confident?